LucaIcaro/terraform-deployments-strategies/README.md

 1) blue/green and canary with one ELB.
 The production is the only environment accessible from the internet.
 2) blue/green with one ELB.
 Both can be accessed on the internet with different URLs
 3) blue/green with two ELBs (failed - see README)
-4) blue/green with one ELB and separated frontend and backend

 # How?